showwin/Automatic-Deploy-Tool-for-Rails/README.md

 **Rails-app path**: Rails-app root (in this case, `/var/www/example`)
 **root-user password**: this is used to restart Apache (`$ sudo service httpd restart`)

-At lsat, GitHub WebHooks.
+At last, you set GitHub WebHooks.
-In your repositries, [Settings]→[Webhooks & Services]→[Add Webhook].
+In your repositries, go to [Settings]→[Webhooks & Services]→[Add Webhook],
-And set URL to send POST request. (in this case, `http://deploy.example.com`)
+and set URL to send POST request. (in this case, `http://deploy.example.com`)

 That's all !